byxar/The_xAr_Ecosystem/framework/✔️Step_1_Business_XD.md

 It defines how your business operates — not what it looks like.

 This is where you design **logic that survives pressure**, **systems that scale**, and **workflows that adapt**.

+> _“If your business fails when the trend dies, it was never a business.
+It was a Pinterest post.”_
+> — Amr Radwan

 ---